-Some species of plants have leaves that vary in colour, typically white or yellow mixed in with green leaves.
+Some species of plants have leaves that vary in color, typically white or yellow mixed in with green leaves.
 These are referred to as variegated plants.

-An approach to landscaping that using very little or no irrigation, xeriscaping involves planting drought-tolerant species and incorporating more hardscaping than the typical lawn.
+An approach to landscaping that uses very little or no irrigation, xeriscaping involves planting drought-tolerant species and incorporating more hardscaping than the typical lawn.

 25. Zero-turn mower